Grounds of Inadmissibility for Permanent Residence

 A foreign national who is likely to become a “public charge” is inadmissible.
 The Department of State and USCIS define a public charge as a person who is “likely to become primarily dependent on the government for subsistence, as demonstrated by either (1) the receipt of public cash assistance for income maintenance or (2) institutionalization for long-term care at government expense.”

-To overcome this ground, virtually all family-based immigrants must have a valid Form I-864, Affidavit of Support.
+To overcome this ground, virtually all family-based (and some employment-based) immigrants must have a valid Form I-864, Affidavit of Support.
 Even if the intending immigrant is already lined up for a well-paying job, the person who petitioned the intending immigrant (I-130 or I-129F filer) must prepare an I-864 affidavit that the intending immigrant submits as a part of the adjustment of status application.
 For more information, read Financial Sponsor Needed for a Family-Based Green Card.

 |Public Charge||Waiver Availability|